braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_laws_and_regulations.md

 1. **Obtain explicit consent from users before sending them SMS.** Whenever users provide consent, it's your responsibility to log, update, and maintain that information in a compliant user database.
 According to basic legal guidelines, the most important information you need to retain regarding consent is:
 - **The time and date the user gave consent**
 - **The type of SMS messaging they consented to**
-- **The users' phone number**
+- **The user's phone number**
 - **The language in which they opted-in**<br><br>

 2. **Clearly communicate the types of SMS you'll be sending**.
 Users should understand what messages to expect from your brand in this channel and the kinds of information or offers they'll be receiving.
-Explicitly state the purpose of your future campaigns, message frequency, and remind users that message/data rates apply.<br><br>
+Explicitly state the purpose of your future campaigns, message frequency, and remind users that message and data rates apply.<br><br>

 3. **Keep essential information updated and visible**.
 Ensure that the most up-to-date version of your brand's Terms and Conditions and your SMS Marketing Privacy Policy are clearly visible and easily accessible from your SMS opt-in page.<br><br>